kubeshop/testkube/docs/docs/articles/run-tests-with-github-actions.md

 ### Self-hosted Instance

-To run the test on self-hosted instance, simply pass URL that points to the API, i.e.:
+To run the test on self-hosted instance, simply pass the URL that points to the API, i.e.:

 ```yaml
 uses: kubeshop/testkube-run-action@v1